joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 ```

 This will create a index which sorts first on first name,
-then on last name, and finally on gender.
+then on last name for equal first names, and finally on gender.

 |     index | first |      last | gender |
 | --------- | ----- | --------- | ------ |